 For more help on how to “fall apart” purposefully and still find your inner strength I recommend the book When Things Fall Apart by Buddhist teacher Pema Chodron.

 Bach Flower Remedies are very helpful with psycho/emotional stress.
-When you feel like you can’t handle what’s before you, Hornbeam is a good ally or their Rescue Remedy pastilles.
+When you feel like you can’t handle what’s before you, Hornbeam & Olive combo is a good ally for overwhelm and the fatigue that comes with it or their Rescue Remedy pastilles.
 Take several drops three times per day or add 5 drops to your day’s water bottle.
 Hornbeam is also good when you or your partner is starting a new job or has lost a job, are starting a business, going to school or becoming a new mama; any situation that’s new for us, overwhelming, and makes you mentally weary.

 We all go through this…

-When you have these times, of everything happening at the same time and your stress goes out the roof, try and remember that, even though you feel like you are going to fall apart, you will feel a lot stronger and better if you give yourself some time to let yourself actually have the sensations of falling apart.
+When you have these heightened moments of new mother stress, of everything happening at the same time and your stress goes out the roof, try and remember that, even though you feel like you are going to fall apart, you will feel a lot stronger and better if you give yourself some time to let yourself actually have the sensations of falling apart.
 Do it more intentionally and then it won’t come out chaotically with your spouse or your kids.
 You’ll feel more relief this way.